handpoint/doc/android/androidintegrationguide.md

         // Use the currency of the country in which you will be deploying terminals }

+    public boolean getTrxStatus() {
+        //Allows you to know the status of a transaction by providing the transactionReference.
+        //The transactionReference must be a unique identifier (UUID v4).
+        //We will receive the result of this operation in transactionResultReady event return api.getTransactionStatus("00000000-0000-0000-0000-000000000000");
+    }

     @Override
     public void currentTransactionStatus(StatusInfo statusInfo, Device device) {
         if (statusInfo.getStatus() == StatusInfo.Status.InitialisationComplete) {